kylelin47/linear-regression/README.md

 * Docopt: http://www.docopt.org/

 ## Data Formatting
 Comma separated numbers, with category being the first number.
-With 3 categories, represent each category as 1, 2, or 3.
+For example, with 3 categories, represent each category as 1, 2, or 3.

+Category must be an integer.

 ```
 1,5.1,3.5,1.4,0.2